Day 1: Arrive Paro. Drive to Thimphu.

 Day 4 : Punakha to Paro

-Today drive to Paro en routing to Dochula pass.
-Visit Chimi Lhakhang temple of the Lama Drukpa Kuenley.
-Lunch at Docula pass or Thimphu town and drive on to Paro.
+Today drive to Paro enrooting Dochula pass.
+Visit chhimi Lhakhang temple of the Lama drukpa Kuenley.
+Lunch at docula pass or Thimphu town and drive on to Paro.
 Visit the oldest temple Kyichu Temple.
 Overnight at Hotel Olathang or Dhekyid resort.

 Day 5: Paro